University of Toronto Faculty of Arts and Science

-The Faculty of Arts and Science (A&S; often referred to as ArtSci) is the largest academic division of the University of Toronto and its primary undergraduate faculty on the St. George campus in downtown Toronto, Ontario, Canada.
-It is the most academically diverse division of the university, offering a large variety of programs in a broad range of subjects.
-With more than 31,000 undergraduate and 4,700 graduate students across seven colleges, it makes up over one third of the university's student population as a whole.
+The Faculty of Arts and Science (A&S) is an academic division of the University of Toronto, based on its St. George campus in downtown Toronto.
+It is the largest and most academically diverse division of the university.

+The faculty's undergraduate system is composed of seven affiliated colleges: Innis, New, St. Michael's, Trinity, University, Victoria, and Woodsworth.
+With more than 31,000 undergraduate and 4,700 graduate students, the Faculty of Arts and Science makes up over one third of the university's student population as a whole.